boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

       }
       ```

- 18. Then, run the `Go` application with the `go run main.go` command.
+ 18. Next, execute the `Go` application by running the command `go main.go`.

- 19. Open the `React` application and use this command to install dependent dependencies: `npm install` and run the sample with the `npm start` command to render the dashboard.
+ 19. To begin, open the `React` application and install the required dependencies using the command `npm install`.
+After installation, run the sample by executing the command `npm run serve` to render the dashboard.